 Alpha-1 Antitrypsin Deficiency

 Cirrhosis is chronic liver damage that is caused by several forms of liver disease and can lead to liver failure.
-This condition cannot be cured, but further damage can be limited with treatment.
+This condition cannot be cured.

 Too much iron in the body causes hemochromatosis.
 If a buildup of extra iron is left untreated, it can damage the liver, heart, pancreas, endocrine glands and joints.

 Hepatitis is inflammation of the liver caused by a virus that attacks healthy liver cells.
 There are five common types of hepatitis which are spread by eating or drinking something contaminated by fecal matter or when a person has contact with blood and body fluids from an infected person.

 A virus that can cause serious liver damage.
 Symptoms include jaundice, dark urine, fever and flulike symptoms.
 It can be prevented with hepatitis A vaccine.

 A virus that causes liver disease and inflammation.
 Most people show no symptoms but some may experience feeling tired, upset stomach, fever, diarrhea and yellowish eyes and skin, called jaundice.
 People can prevent hepatitis B by receiving the hepatitis B vaccine.